pedroabreu/ion-gallery/README.md

 Subtitle property is optional.
 If no property present, nothing is showed (Same for empty string).
 Supports html tags.

+UI will reflect changes on the content object passed to the directive.
+Example of adding and removing pictures can be seen in the ionic view app.

 # Config

 - ion-gallery-row: Defines number of collums to display.
 Default 3